Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Layered halo graphs from simulations

 To show that layered halo graphs help build likelihood models for environmental effects, we use graph metrics for later comparison.
 Many topological metrics can be defined on graphs.
 For example, Ref.~\cite{Yang:2022oqe} studied degree distributions, the $s$-metric, graph distances, and normalized Laplacian or adjacency spectra, along with spectral distances between graphs.

-For simplicity, we use the graph distance $d_G(i)$ to separate the central host, immediate satellites, and outer satellites.
+For simplicity, we use the graph distance $d_G(i)$ to separate the host nodes, immediate satellites, and outer satellites.
 The $d_G(i)$ is defined on the host-edge subgraph at each snapshot.
-Specifically, for any layer, we treat the host-edge graph as undirected and define $d_G(i)$ as the shortest path length from node $i$ to the central host in that layer.
-The environment bins are therefore $d_G=0$ (central host), $d_G=1$ (immediate satellites), and $d_G>1$ (outer/higher-order satellites).
+Specifically, for any layer, we treat each connected component as an undirected host-edge graph.
+We define a root set by the node or nodes of maximal degree in that component (in case there are multiple), and then define $d_G(i)$ as the shortest path distance from node $i$ to this root set within its own connected component.
+The environment bins are therefore $d_G=0$ (component roots / host nodes), $d_G=1$ (immediate satellites), and $d_G>1$ (outer/higher-order satellites).
+Isolated nodes therefore satisfy $d_G=0$.
 For diagnostics restricted to $z{=}0$, we compute $d_G$ on the $z{=}0$ host graph.
 For stacked, all-snapshot metrics, we compute $d_G$ separately on each layer.
 This choice yields a simple, topology-based environmental separation that matches a graph-conditioned likelihood framework.

 Figure~\ref{fig:graphs} shows the nodes corresponding to different $d_G$ values, color-coded for the three most massive (highest rank) halos at $z=0$.
 The connectivity among their constituent nodes already differs at the topological level, indicating that the halos are structurally distinct.
 Thus, the host-edge graph provides a natural backbone for encoding environmental effects.